edHelper.com

 1 What Is a Learning Disability?

-2 It's no wonder that people are confused about it.
+2 It's no wonder that people are confused by this question.
 Learning disabilities are not as easy to explain as allergies or a broken arm.

 3 If you have allergies, you sneeze and have a stuffy head.
 Maybe you take shots or medicine to cure the problem.
 If you have a broken arm, everyone knows because they see the cast on your arm.